fgnass/instant-server/README.md

 ### Features

-* Supports all major browsers including mobile devices and IE6
+* Supports all major browsers including Android 2 and IE6
 * No browser plugin required
+* No need to add extra script tags to your HTML pages
+* Incremental CSS updates (no page reload)
 * Uses the [instant middleware](https://npmjs.org/package/instant) under the hood

 ## License